codingjerk/docker-checklist/README.md

   - [ ] Prefer common, traditional ports
   - [ ] Use port 8080 for http (see [List of TCP and UDP port numbers](https://www.wikiwand.com/en/List_of_TCP_and_UDP_port_numbers))
 - [ ] Add a development image
-  - Mount source direcory to development container as running
+  - Mount source directory to development container as running
   - Enable *debug mode*, *autoreload*, increase log verbosity

 ## Linting